Back to Changelog

 The original Kubeadapt agent required Prometheus, OpenCost, node-exporter, and kube-state-metrics before it could collect a single metric.
 Every cluster needed a full monitoring stack installed up front.
 Setup was slow, RBAC was complex, and upgrades broke things.

-kubeadapt-agent is a ground-up rewrite.
-One binary, one Deployment, one dependency: metrics-server.
+kubeadapt-agent is a ground-up rewrite with a single dependency: metrics-server.

 What changed

-Prometheus, OpenCost, node-exporter, kube-state-metrics: all four are gone. kubeadapt-agent reads resource usage directly from the Kubernetes Metrics API.
-If your cluster has metrics-server installed, you're ready to go.
+All four dependencies are gone. kubeadapt-agent reads resource usage directly from the Kubernetes Metrics API.
+The only prerequisite is metrics-server.

 GPU metrics, automatically

 kubeadapt-agent detects NVIDIA GPUs at startup.
 If dcgm-exporter is running anywhere in your cluster, the agent finds it and starts collecting GPU utilization, memory, temperature, and power draw per device.
-Standard and MIG-partitioned GPUs are both supported out of the box.
-No configuration needed.
+See the GPU monitoring guide for details.

 Real-time collection